develancer/dbdpp/README.md

 ## What is dbdpp?

-This is a simple program to compute differences between two MySQL databases as a list of SQL commands needed to synchronize them.
+This is a simple tool to compute differences between two MySQL database tables as a list of SQL commands (INSERT/UPDATE/DELETE) needed to synchronize them.
 It serves as a faster and simpler replacement for [DBDiff](https://github.com/DBDiff/DBDiff).

 ## How to use?